Pollen & Allergy Tracker

 Worst Pollen Cities Right Now

-Cities with the highest pollen levels, updated every 4 hours.
+Cities with the highest pollen levels right now.

 Compare with AAFA's 2026 Annual Allergy Capitals →